pi3d/pi3d.github.com/sphinx/FAQ.rst

 Does pi3d work with pypy

-  pi3d relies on some of the functionality and speed of numpy and this only really became usable as of pypy-2.2 As at 2017-04-24 I have installed and tested pypy on this ThinkPad i5-2410Mx4core laptop running ubuntu.
+  pi3d relies on some of the functionality and speed of numpy and this only really became usable as of pypy-2.2

+  As at 2017-04-24 I have installed and tested pypy on a Raspberry Pi 3 and on my ThinkPad i5-2410Mx4core laptop running ubuntu.
 It pretty much all works though there are a couple of features of numpy that still don't.
-  Fixes to Font and FixedString will be in pi3d from v.20.
-The following were the steps to get pypy working. *NB it's generally a good idea to do all this inside virtualenv if you are thinking of using normal python at the same time*:
+  Fixes to Font and FixedString will be in pi3d from v.20 (in the develop branch from now). *NB it's generally a good idea to do all this inside virtualenv if you are thinking of using normal python at the same time*

+  **On the Laptop thefollowing
+  steps seemed to get pypy working:**

   1. in a terminal install pypy from ubuntu::